 Post-Calibration

-If we want to do Drizzle Integration with our light images, we select the Post-Calibration tab.
+If Drizzle Integration is going to be applied to the light images, select it in the the Post-Calibration tab.

 To enable Drizzle Integration